 The Rules for Deducting Donations When You Itemize

-Charitable donations have always lowered taxes for people who were able to itemize on Schedule A.
+Charitable donations have always lowered taxes for people who were able to itemize deductions on Schedule A.

-Here, you can deduct more than $300 cash donations.
+Here, you can deduct more than $1,000 in cash donations.
 You can also get deductions for:

-• Any items you give, from old T-shirts to rocking chairs to vehicles
+• Any items you give, from your kids’ outgrown clothes to rocking chairs to vehicles

 • Expenses you pay while volunteering, such as buying supplies to make posters